Making $ense of Health Insurance After Retirement

 Medicare deadlines are extremely important.
 If you decide Medicare is right for you, it's better to sign up at the right time than be subject to late penalties, which can be significant.
 The initial enrollment period lasts seven months – from three months before the month of your 65th birthday to three months after that month.

 Medicaid provides health care to more than 4.6 million low-income seniors and 3.7 million people with disabilities.
 Some people are enrolled in both Medicaid and Medicare.
 Medicaid is administered by the states and rules vary in each state.
-This fact sheet explains the differences between Medicare and Medicaid.

 If you have questions related to Medicare, contact Medicare or your local Senior Health Insurance Program (SHIP).
 Medicare and You is Medicare's official guide to the Medicare program.
 For information on Medicaid, visit the official Medicaid website.